Ispir-Mihai/Dynamic-Loader/README.md

 # Dynamic Loader

 A lightweight dynamic loader that searches through the Process Environment Block (PEB) to locate and load functions from loaded modules without relying on WinAPI calls.
-This loader is designed to be less detectable by antivirus programs and cheat detection systems.
+This loader is designed to be less detectable by antivirus programs.

 ## Features

-- **PEB-based Function Loading**: Instead of using standard WinAPI functions like `GetProcAddress`, this loader directly interacts with the PEB to find and load functions.
+- **PEB-based Function Loading**: Instead of using standard WinAPI functions like `GetModuleHandle` and `GetProcAddress`, this loader directly interacts with the PEB to find and load functions.
-- **No WinAPI Calls**: The loader avoids common API calls that are often monitored by antivirus and anti-cheat software, reducing the likelihood of detection.
+- **No WinAPI Calls**: The loader avoids common API calls that are often monitored by antivirus, reducing the likelihood of detection.
-- **Cross-Platform**: This loader can be used in environments where WinAPI is not available, as long as the PEB structure is accessible.
+- **Cross-Architecture**: Works on both 32-bit (x86) and 64-bit (x64) Windows systems.

 ## How It Works